sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-joins.md

 # Understanding Joins with PySpark in AWS Glue:

-This document demonstrates the use of PySpark in AWS Glue to process and join data stored in Athena.
-By utilizing various types of joins, we can combine records from two datasets (product and category) based on their relational keys.
-Here's a simple breakdown of each type of join used in the script
+This document outlines the use of PySpark in AWS Glue for performing different types of joins between data stored in Athena, specifically between product and category datasets.
+The script prepares the Spark and Glue contexts, performs data transformations, executes various joins, and displays the results.Below is a detailed breakdown of the script's components and operations:

 ## Types of Joins